 Counter-Scheduling - a term coined by Bill Clinton's campaign team.
 It describes a method used to gain broader acceptance with outsiders by attacking components of your own group.
-Similar to respectability politics, a leader to admonish elements of his own group to gain favor.
+Similar to respectability politics, a leader admonishes elements of his own group to gain favor with his rivals.
 An example of this is Bill Clinton's famous public admonition of Sister Souljah while speaking at a Rainbow Coalition Conference or Barack Obama's admonition to the Congressional Black Caucus to stop whining and “Take off your bedroom slippers, put on your marching shoes”, during one of the worst recessions this country has experienced.

 Cronyism - partiality to long term friends especially as evidenced in the appointment of political hangers-on to office without regard to their qualifications.

 Cult of Personality - A term coined by Thomas A. Wright in a paper he wrote in 2013.
 In it, he says, "What is character and why it really does matter.
 The cult of personality phenomenon refers to the idealized, even god-like, public image of an individual consciously shaped and molded through constant propaganda and media exposure.
 As a result, one is able to manipulate others based entirely on the influence of public personality...the cult of personality perspective focuses on the often shallow, external images that many public figures cultivate to create an idealized and heroic image."